 In order to achieve the objectives of this work, we need comparable data for different European countries.
 However, as Thomson et al. (2017) highlight, there is no standardised household micro-data on energy expenditure, energy consumption, or energy efficiency across EU countries.
-As a result, researchers are mainly reliant on consensual data concerning the consequences of energy poverty, such as ability to keep the house adequately warm, arrears on utility bills, and the presence of damp in the home.
+As a result, researchers mainly rely on consensual data concerning the consequences of energy poverty, such as the ability to keep the house adequately warm in winter, arrears on utility bills, and the presence of damp in the home.
 In this study we use these three indices.
-Thomson et al. (2017) also point out that as energy poverty is multi-dimensional, the most desirable approach would be the widest possible combination of indicators to build a detailed picture of energy poverty.
-We propose using a composite index.
+Thomson et al. (2017) also point out that as energy poverty is multidimensional, the most desirable approach would be the widest possible combination of indicators to build a detailed picture of energy poverty.
+We therefore propose the use of a composite index.
 Different composite indices have been proposed in the literature (see Healy and Clinch, 2002; or Thomson and Snell, 2013).
-In order to avoid arbitrary weighting, we follow the Thomson and Snell (2013) weighting that is the most used in the literature (e.g., Bouzarovski and Tirado Herrero, 2017; or Cadoret and Thelen, 2020).
-Therefore, we define the following composite index:
+In order to avoid arbitrary weights, we follow Thomson and Snell (2013) weighting, which is the most used in the energy poverty literature (see Bouzarovski and Tirado Herrero, 2017; Cadoret and Thelen, 2020; Primc and Slabe-Erker, 2020).
+As Bouzarovski and Tirado Herrero (2017) point out, the proposed index is based upon the premise that consensual measures (such as the selfreported inability to keep warm) could be insufficient to capture the complex nature of energy poverty and should be combined with indicators describing the housing and financial conditions of the population in order to obtain a fuller picture (Bouzarovski, 2014; Dubois and Meier, 2016).
+All in all, following Thomson and Snell (2013), we define the following composite index:

-Energy poverty =

-$$0.5 \cdot Inhability + 0.25 \cdot Arrears + 0.25 \cdot Housing Faults$$
+Energy poverty = $0.5 \cdot \text{Inhability} + 0.25 \cdot \text{Arrears} + 0.25 \cdot \text{Housing Faults}$ (16)

-(16) where:
+where